Opinion | Trump loves low blows, but voters want a clean debate. Biden shouldn’t take the bait.

 Keep attention where it belongs: Trump’s outrageous claims and monstrous failures.

 Trump’s idiotic assertion that he has done more for African Americans than any president since Abraham Lincoln ought to get him laughed offstage.
 Biden only needs to point to Harry Truman, the first president to personally and publicly commit himself and the federal government to civil rights and the president who desegregated the armed forces.
 He should bring up the name of Lyndon Johnson, who supported passage of the Civil Rights Act and the Voting Rights Act and signed them into law.
-Even Ronald Reagan, no civil rights champion, supported the law that created the national holiday honoring the Rev. Martin Luther King Jr..
+Even Ronald Reagan, no civil rights champion, supported the law that created the federal holiday honoring the Rev. Martin Luther King Jr.

 Biden should also set the record straight on the economy during the Obama-Biden years.